 Sure, you think you know all about the sites of importance in Central Vermont.
 There’s the Vermont Historical Society Museum in Montpelier, the Ben & Jerry’s Factory in Waterbury, and downhill skiing at Mad River Glen and Sugarbush in the Mad River Valley.
-But you may not know some of the smaller, hidden treasures like Morse Farm, the Red Hen Bakery and the Waterbury Station and Green Mountain Coffee Visitor Center.
+But you may not know some of the smaller, hidden treasures like Morse Farm, the Red Hen Bakery and the Waterbury Station.
 Whether you want to eat, shop, or just have fun, there are plenty of things to do in Central Vermont.

 Those looking to learn more about the environment can visit the North Branch Nature Center in Montpelier.
 This 28-acre reserve along the North Branch of the Winooski River has trails and nature programs.
 If you want to combine a number of activities, you can’t go wrong with Morse Farm.
 Sam Anderson of the Central Vermont Economic Development Corporation insists the farm has the world’s best maple creemees.
 In addition to tours of the sugar house, Morse Farm features multimedia displays in a woodshed theater, a nature trail, country store and an outdoor Vermont farm life museum complete with whimsical carved folk life characters created by Burr Morse.
 “It’s a real slice of the region,” said Anderson.